lennymalard/melpy-project/README.md

 ### Installation

 Melpy is available on PyPI as melpy.
-Run the following command to install it in your environment:
+Run the following command to install it in your environment :
    ```sh
    pip3 install melpy --upgrade
    ```